SambitAmanta/event-management/README.md

 uploadthing

 # Setup Instructions
-Clone this repository: git clone https://github.com/SambitAmanta/social-media-app.git
+Clone this repository: git clone https://github.com/SambitAmanta/event-management-system.git

-Install dependencies: npm install
+Install dependencies: npm install (or equivalent command for your package manager)

 Configure the database connection in your environment variables.

-Run the development server: npm start
+Run the development server: npm start (or equivalent command)